belcour/blog/_drafts/2016-08-25-siggraph-course-part2.markdown

 $$ B_i = \frac{\tan(f_H)}{H} B_u, $$

 where $$f_H$$ is the angular field of view in either width or height and $$H$$ is either the screen width of height in pixels.

+**Image space vs XYUVT space reconstruction** - There exist two kind of reconstruction methods in the litterature: the one that perform a pixel filter on pixels (or the projected samples positions) [[Durand et al. 2005][durand2005], [Belcour et al. 2013][belcour2013]]; or the one that perform the reconstruction from the more global space of integration (we refer as *XYUVT* -for image, lens and time- here though it can cover some other integration domains) [[Egan et al. 2009][egan2009], [Egan et al. 2011][egan2011a], and others].
+Because the later work on a high dimensional domain, the reconstruction cost has to be accounted.
+It can be reduced using the method of Yan et al. [[2015][yan2015]] that decompose the reconstruction into a set of 1D convolutions.

 ### Up-Sampling